bonitasoft/bonita-doc/md/log-in-with-cas.md

-# Log in with CAS
+# SSO Log in with CAS
+Use CAS as your Single Sign On (SSO) authentication server to log into Bonita Portal or REST APIs.

 ::: info
 **Note:** For Performance and Efficiency editions only.